michelllewang/cs4260-pa3/README.md

 # CS 4260 Program 3
 This is a python program that uses a heuristic depth-first search to generate round trip road trips based on utility values determined by a handcrafted regression tree.
 It also takes into account user inputs for required and forbidden locations.

+For Program 4, we added the GiveNarrative.py file, which contains a function that uses the OpenAI API to describe the attractions along a given road trip that the user may be interested in.

 ## Repository Structure
 ```
 cs4260-pa3/